Peter McDonald (footballer)

 Peter McDonald (6 January 1924 – 29 March 2022) was an Irish footballer.
 He competed in the men's tournament at the 1948 Summer Olympics.
-He played for Bohemian F.C. and Transport F.C. in the League of Ireland.
+He played for Bohemians and Transport in the League of Ireland.

 He worked for railway company Córas Iompair Éireann until his retirement in the 1980s.
-A fan of Shelbourne F.C., he volunteered as head groundsman at Tolka Park during the 1990s and 2000s.
+A fan of Shelbourne, he volunteered as head groundsman at Tolka Park during the 1990s and 2000s.

 Having been the last surviving Irish Olympic Games footballer, McDonald died on 29 March 2022, aged 98.